-In addition to the bulbs for low beam, high beam and, if applicable, daytime riding light or side light, the headlight has separate LED segments for the cornering light.
-The LED segments are activated as a function of bank angle in addition to the low-beam headlight, enabling the headlight to illuminate the inside of the bend as the motorcycle banks for cornering.
-The cornering headlight is optimised for slight to moderate bank angles.
+In addition to the bulbs for low beam, high beam and daytime riding light, or side light, the headlight has two separate LED elements complete with their own reflectors.
+The LED elements are activated as a function of bank angle in addition to the low-beam headlight, enabling the headlight to illuminate the inside of the bend as the motorcycle banks for cornering.
+The adaptive cornering headlight is optimised for bank angles up to 25°.